clawpack/doc/doc/googleearth_plotting.rst

 To get higher resolution zoomed in figures, you will want to restrict the x- and y-limits to a smaller region.
 For best results, these zoom regions should be consistent with the resolution of your simulation.
-For example, if you'd like to create a zoomed in figure that contains only refinement levels 3 and 4, you will want to set x- and y-limits that contain an integral number of grids cells at level 3.
+For example, to create a zoomed in figure that contains only refinement levels 3 and 4, set x- and y-limits that contain an integer number of grids cells at level 3.
 See `Removing aliasing artifacts`_ for more details on how to set the zoom levels.

 .. _Creating an image pyramid: